andrechristikan/ack-nestjs-boilerplate-docs/tips/readme.md

 ### Logger Module

-The logger module's purpose is to save logs to a database, which will then be used by our data scientist.
+The logger module's purpose is to save logs into a database, which will then be used by our data scientist.